smatzek/3DUnetCNN/README.md

 folder after training has been completed.

 ### Results from Isensee et al. 2017 model
-I also trained a [model](unet3d/model/isensee2017.py) with the architecture as described in the [2017 BRATS proceedings ](https://www.cbica.upenn.edu/sbia/Spyridon.Bakas/MICCAI_BraTS/MICCAI_BraTS_2017_proceedings_shortPapers.pdf) on page 100.
+I (ellisdg) also trained a [model](unet3d/model/isensee2017.py) with the architecture as described in the [2017 BRATS proceedings
+](https://www.cbica.upenn.edu/sbia/Spyridon.Bakas/MICCAI_BraTS/MICCAI_BraTS_2017_proceedings_shortPapers.pdf)
+on page 100.
 This [architecture](doc/isensee2017.png) employs a number of changes to the basic UNet including an [equally weighted dice coefficient](unet3d/metrics.py#L17),